Jeff Petry

-Jeffrey Petry (/'pi:tri:/ PEE-tree; born December 9, 1987) is an American professional ice hockey defenseman for the Pittsburgh Penguins of the National Hockey League (NHL).
-He was selected by the Edmonton Oilers in the second round, 45th overall, at the 2006 NHL Entry Draft, playing for the organization from 2010 until his trade to Montreal in 2015.
+Jeffrey Petry (/'pi:tri:/ PEE-tree; born December 9, 1987) is an American professional ice hockey defenseman for the Florida Panthers of the National Hockey League (NHL).

+He was selected in the second round, 45th overall, by the Edmonton Oilers in the 2006 NHL Entry Draft, playing for the organization from 2010 until being traded to the Montreal Canadiens in 2015.
+Petry has also previously played for the Pittsburgh Penguins.

 Playing career

 Amateur

 Born in Ann Arbor, Michigan, and raised in Farmington Hills, Michigan, Petry spent three years playing varsity hockey at St. Mary's Preparatory, in nearby Orchard Lake Village.
 He left prior to his senior season in November 2005 to play for the Des Moines Buccaneers of the United States Hockey League (USHL), a member of the team's 2006 Tier 1 National Championship-winning team.

 Petry was then drafted by the Edmonton Oilers of the NHL in the second round of the 2006 NHL Entry Draft, 45th overall.
 He was the Oilers' highest draft pick that year, as the Oilers had previously traded their first-round pick to the Minnesota Wild in exchange for goaltender Dwayne Roloson.
 Petry would play the following season with the Buccaneers, once again helping the team reach the playoffs.

 In 2007, Petry accepted a scholarship with Michigan State University.
 He registered 24 points (three goals and 21 assists) and was named to the Central Collegiate Hockey Association (CCHA) All-Rookie Team in his freshman year.
 The following season for Petry saw a drop in performance, as he was held to a total of 14 points (two goals and 12 assists).
 He achieved a significant improvement to his game for his junior year at Michigan State, however, as he finished third overall in team scoring and first as a defenseman, collecting 29 points (four goals and 25 assists).

 Petry was ever-present for his team, playing in all the Spartans' games for the three seasons he was there.